NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 ## Getting Started with the Scripts

-Download the latest version of [Fiji](https://fiji.sc) and place the scripts into the distribution plugins folder.
+Download the latest version of [Fiji](https://fiji.sc) and place the scripts into the plugins folder.
 Launch Fiji or "refresh menus" if already running.

 ### Prerequisites